BorjaAres/divisorDisplay/README.md

-Certainly!
-Here's a readme file for the program:

----

 ## Divisors Display Program

 This program prompts the user to enter a number and displays its divisors.
 The divisors of a number are the numbers that divide the given number without leaving a remainder.